janpeuker/awesome-tech-roles/README.md

 - [Zoom Trust and Safety](https://zoom.us/en-us/trust/trust-safety.html) - Zoom has many security and safety issues in the past, which now made them more open how their Trust & Safety team works.

 #### Site Reliability Engineer (SRE)
-Similar to: Reliability Engineer, DevOps / DevSecOps Engineer, System Administrator, Platform Engineer / Team, Infrastructure Engineer, Production Engineer, No Code Operations
+Similar to: Reliability Engineer, DevOps / DevSecOps Engineer, System Administrator, Platform Engineer / Team, Infrastructure Engineer, Production Engineer, No Code Operations, Resilience Engineer

 See also: Support Engineer, IT Operations, Quality Assurance